 Against auto attack heavy comps.
 Good against a lot of bruisers in lane, especially the likes of Riven or Irelia.

 Note on item builds: Always make sure you build what you need in a game.
 The cheat sheet is just an example of a build for the avarage game (bar the fact that you should probably make a choice between double Doran's or Wriggle's).
 For example: If you need to be tankier early on in the game it's usually not smart to finish your Trinity Force first.
 Instead, grab a Giant's Belt or even a Warmog's Armor after you build a Phage.
 If you have a good advantage in your lane, you can get a Sheen before your Phage for more damage, and more mana for Parrrley spam.
 Always use common sense when building in the laning phase and don't just blindly follow the item build in the cheat sheet.

-When you're starting Boots of Speed, buy it along with 3 Health Potions and wait for the game to start at max buying range (you have enough time to figure out where that is).
+When you're starting Boots, buy it along with 3 Health Potions and wait for the game to start at max buying range (you have enough time to figure out where that is).
 As soon as you get 35 gold, buy the 4th Health Potion and head on over to your lane.

 In case of a level 1 fight, buy whatever you need for your lane (but don't wait for a 4th pot in case you're starting boots), put a point in Raise Morale and stick with your team.
 When there's no level 1 action, put a point in Parrrley, leash for your jungler if you need to and head to your lane.